Kount/kount.github.io/_docs/kountcontrol.md

 **Step 1**

-The Kount Control workflow begins with a Data Collection (below) from the browser application or from the mobile SDK.
+The Kount Control workflow begins with a Data Collection from the browser application or from the mobile SDK.
 Kount’s browser data collector is a light-weight JavaScript SDK downloaded at runtime.
 Our mobile SDK can be integrated into your mobile application.
 Only one data collection should be made per session.

 **Step 2**

-Step 2: After user’s login credentials have been posted to your authentication service, there are two paths:
+After user’s login credentials have been posted to your authentication service, there are two paths:

 * Valid Credentials: If the user presented valid credentials, the Client will Post to Kount’s Login Decision API prior to granting access.
 The response to this API call is Allow, Block, or Challenge.